subeeshvasu/Awesome-Image-Distortion-Correction/README.md

-A curated list of resources on Handling Rolling Shutter Effects and Radial Distortions
+A curated list of resources on Handling Rolling Shutter Effects, Radial Distortions, and Text distortions.

 # Rolling shutter Effects